Are you struggling with how to get good grades?

 You’ve got your notebook open and your pen in hand.
 What more do you need to know?

-Well, there’s a structure to note-taking that works.
+There’s a structure to note-taking that works.
 Otherwise, you risk jotting down ideas that make little sense later on.

 Here are some tips for note-taking success: